zenprivata-scott/zenprivata-scott.github.io/README-GitHub-Pages.md

 3. Users receive immediate feedback and PDF downloads work automatically

 No additional setup required - the forms are ready to use on GitHub Pages!

+## Single Page Application (SPA) Support

+✓ **Routing Fixed**: Added SPA redirect handling for GitHub Pages to fix 404 errors on page navigation.

+### SPA Configuration:
+- **404.html**: Redirects any missing routes back to the main app
+- **Client-side routing**: Wouter router handles all navigation within the app
+- **URL preservation**: Direct links to pages like `/services` or `/contact` work correctly

+This ensures users can bookmark and share direct links to any page on your website.